jeremyzyang/jeremyzyang.github.io/failed.md

 ### failed projects

 Just a note on projects that I put some serious efforts in but didn't work out.
 I think it's a public good for us as researchers to make this process more transparent and share what we've learned from it.
 This is along the same line as Johannes Haushofer's [CV of failures](https://www.uni-goettingen.de/de/document/download/bed2706fd34e29822004dbe29cd00bb5.pdf/Johannes_Haushofer_CV_of_Failures[1].pdf) (which itself was inspired by a [Nature article](https://www.nature.com/naturejobs/science/articles/10.1038/nj7322-467a) by Melanie Stefan) and Ben Olken's [epic failures](https://economics.mit.edu/files/18768) with the exception that mines are not nearly as epic.
+My hope is that I don't have to update this page as frequent as my real CV.

 <ins>The value of connected store</ins>